 1) The haphazard, disconnected curricular design of both liberal arts colleges and research universities, both the range of subjects covered and the connections between areas of study.
 Rather than glossing over the relationship between integrative and specialized knowledge and trusting everything to turn out for the best, as most conventional liberal arts colleges do, or actively favoring specialized knowledge, as most research universities do, this curriculum proposes a much more consciously and rigorously organized relationship between integrative and specialized knowledge and between academic study and practical know-how.
-This is my own response to the kinds of curricular incoherence identified so expertly by Gerald Graff in his book Clueless in Academe, which I strongly recommend to both students and other academics.
+This is my own response to the kinds of curricular incoherence identified so expertly by Gerald Graff in his book Clueless in Academe.

 2) The insular, timid and self-confirming character of a great deal of contemporary academic practice.
 This outline responds to this both by widening the labor pool of potential instructors and by systematically directing faculty towards communicating with wider publics while also demanding that faculty broaden their knowledge and intellectual practice rather than narrowing themselves towards more and more inward-looking forms of specialization.
-Rather than the laissez-faire spirit of most contemporary academic institutions, in which generalism is only one of many options for professional development and a responsibility to wider public discourse and needs is not a requirement, the 21st Century College would make these central conditions of continued employment.
+Rather than the laissez-faire spirit of most contemporary academic institutions, in which generalism is a scorned aspect of professional development and a responsibility to wider public discourse and needs is not a requirement, the 21st Century College would make these central conditions of continued employment.
 As part of this reorganization, this blueprint also advises the abolition of conventional academic departments and units.

 3) The rise of the expensive “full-service” model of higher education coupled with the pervasive resurgence of in loco parentis, of the college or university as “nanny” determined to manage most aspects of community life and ethos.
 This blueprint counsels abandoning the vast majority of services provided by most colleges and universities while also maintaining a scrupulous disinterest in the private lives of students, faculty and administrators.